SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 ### Can I route non-HTTP routes.

 Yes, this is a feature of Cloud Foundry, but we have it turned off by default.
+Let us know if this limiting you, we're happy to look into ways to support your use case.

 ### I want to try something bigger, can I request more capacity?